NEA Research Team Finds Nearly 1 in 5 Adult Eczema…

 In addition to paying attention to my environment, the first thing I did was make note of the products I was using on my body.
 Natural black soap is what I use 100% of the time when washing my hands or showering.
 I even travel with a small bottle to keep from having to use the generic soap in public restrooms.

 I don’t allow my hands to come in contact with any products that have harmful chemicals.
-Check out NEA’s product directory to search for products that have been recognized as safe for eczema skin.
+Check out NEA’s product directory to search for products that have been recognized as eczema-friendly.
 You can even filter out ingredients that you are allergic to or that irritate your skin.

 You can also click here to see some products that I am currently using.
-In addition, I’ve also had great results with Vegan Skin and Raw Organic coconut oil.
-The coconut oil alone does wonders to almost immediately stop the itch or burn when a flare-up occurs.
+In addition, I’ve also had great results with coconut oil.
+The coconut oil helps stop the itch or burn for me when a flare occurs.

 But I assure you — the cleaner you keep the area of your breakout, the quicker it will heal.
 In my experience, dirt and germs will keep the breakouts coming.